mqad21/shopee-extension-privacy-policy/privacy-policy.md

 - Shopee's terms of service for publicly available data

 ---

-*This privacy policy is effective as of the date listed above and applies to all users of the Shopee Analyzer Extension.*
+*This privacy policy is effective as of the date listed above and applies to all users of the MPX - MarketPlace eXtractor.*